CraigOpie/shell/README.md

   Craig Opie      Email: opieca at hawaii dot edu

 ## Description
 This project is written to be deployed on a Linux machine and was compiled using the g++ compiler with the following flags: `CFLAGS = -v -c -ansi -pedantic-errors -Wall`.
 The test machine was an Ubuntu 20.04 machine (x86_64).
-The code meets all of the criteria in the assignment, but is susceptible to buffer overflows in the support files.
-I will correct these issues when I have time.
+The code meets all of the criteria in the assignment.
+I have provided a Makefile to use on a linux OS which creates the `shell` program in the `bin` directory.
+The included linux_shell and minix_shell executables have were compiled before making the strcpy fix so they are potentially vulnerable to buffer overflows.
+This security vulnerability has been corrected in the current source code.

 This project has been compiled and installed on a Minix VM without using a Makefile with the clang compiler and the executable is included in the included `bin` directory.
 I also included the ability to change directories and run the previous command using !!